-The application-development process may start with your company looking to benefit
+The application-development process may start with your company looking to

 Assess your applications.

-Search the company’s processes for “bottlenecks”, places where problem solving
+Search the company’s processes for “bottlenecks”, places where problem

-slowed processing or decreased efficacy.
+technology) may have slowed processing or decreased efficacy.

 Bear in mind that a less obvious but possibly fruitful investigative route